 [Podcast] Attracting Eyeballs in the Modern Attention Economy

-If we aren't sleeping our attention is being drawn somewhere.
+When we aren't sleeping our attention is always being drawn somewhere.
 We are consuming more advertising and content than ever.
 It's also harder than ever to stand out because of all the noise.

 In this episode, Nicole and Jon talk through how the changes in people's attention habits have influenced marketing decisions at Shape and how that led to filming a plane doing a fly by in the Oregon desert for a recent video.